Affordable Ways to Make Your Apartment Feel Like Home

-Curtain hardware is often a no-no in rentals because of the holes in wall created by mounting hardware.
+Curtain hardware is often a no-no in rentals because of the holes in the wall created by mounting hardware.
 Here's a great idea for hanging stationary curtain panels on either side of a window using common picture wire and small nails.
-(Note: two set of hands will come in handy for this project.)
-Upon move out, fill the nail holes with spackle and your landlord will be non the wiser.
+(Note: two sets of hands will come in handy for this project.)
+Upon move out, fill the nail holes with spackle, and your landlord will be none the wiser.

 How To Do It

 Gather a rod pocket curtain panel onto a 20-inch section of picture wire.
 Partially hammer two small nails (spaced approximately 15 inches apart) into the wall above each side of the window.
 Wrap the ends of the picture wire around each nail, pulling it taut.

 Hammer the nails into the wall to secure the wire and clip off any excess.
 You will not only have curtains that disguise the mini blinds; they will also frame your windows beautifully.

 If you need to block light and heat in a bedroom, purchase inexpensive thermal-backed curtains.
 Hang them on a tension rod positioned just in front of the mini blinds.
 The rod should fit snugly just inside the window frame and won't interfere with the mini blind mechanism.

 Beautify a Cramped Kitchen